 Attorney Piltser Cowan worked as a public defender for 5 years, and became a full-time Superior Court specialist in the Dedham Public Defenders’ office.
 In 2012, he was again honoured by Cornell Law School with their Rising Star Award for Exemplary Public Service.
 Andy established his independent practice in 2013.

-From misdemeanors like trespassing or OUI, to major felonies like drug trafficking, Internet crimes, kidnapping, or attempted murder, Attorney Cowan brings all his experience to the table in your case.
-Whatever your goal, Attorney Cowan will find your defense and fight to see you through it.
-Whether District or Superior Court, misdemeanor or felony, Attorney Cowan is comfortable in any courtroom, on any case.
+From misdemeanors like trespassing or OUI, to major felonies like drug trafficking, Internet crimes, kidnapping, or homicide, Attorney Piltser Cowan brings all his experience to the table in your case.
+Whatever your goal, Attorney Piltser Cowan will find your defense and fight to see you through it.
+Whether District or Superior Court, misdemeanor or felony, Attorney Piltser Cowan is comfortable in any courtroom, on any case.

 “Legal counsel of the highest caliber.” –Laurel

 “A phenomenal problem solver and communicator in and out of the court room.” –Kevin

 “Andy is the one lawyer I will always contact if I get into trouble.” –Sean

 Isaac Kalish grew up in Harris County, Texas, graduating from the University of Texas at Austin with a bachelor’s degree in Philosophy and Government.
 He graduated Boston College Law School in 2014, where he focused on trial and appellate advocacy, becoming a Boston College Mock Trial finalist and a Regional Winner and National Finalist in the Saul Lefkowitz Moot Court competition.